aspen-cloud/triplit/README.md

 ✅ **Fully open-source!**

-# Open-source projects
+# Monorepo Overview

-In `triplit/packages` you can find our open source projects:
+In `triplit/packages` you can find the various projects that power Triplit:

 - [TriplitDB](https://github.com/aspen-cloud/triplit/tree/main/packages/db) - Designed to run in any JS environment (browser, node, deno, React Native, etc) and provide expressive, fast, and live updating queries while maintaining consistency with many writers over a network.
 - [Client](https://github.com/aspen-cloud/triplit/tree/main/packages/client) - Browser library to interact with local and remote TriplitDBs.